Almahr1/quert/README.md

 - **Project Status**:
   The project is still in early development, much of the features spoken about here are conceptual and haven't been implemented yet.
 Bear with us.
+- **RATE LIMITTING**:
+  For the sake of not getting blocked by almost every website please don't use the crawler until I get rate limitting implemented completely.

 ## Development Transparency